 Grab the timeline and pull it in order to scroll left or right.
 There is also a scroll bar at the bottom of your view port.

 You’ll find tips about each dramaturgical function in the Beemgee web-app under the | ? |.
 These texts explain why the function you have activated is relevant to your story.
 The more about button links to a blog article which provides background information on the particular topic.

 If you need help using the tool, you’ll find it under the category How to Beemgee in the blog.

-If you are having problems opening Beemgee, make sure your preferences are not set to “private” and that you have not opened a “new private window”, and that cookie blockers as well as ad-blockers are turned off.
+If you are having problems opening Beemgee, make sure your preferences are not set to “private”, that you have not opened a “new private window”, and that cookie blockers as well as ad-blockers are turned off.

 In our experience, this issue occurs mostly in Firefox.

 This occurs only if you are using the Mac browser Safari.
 This browser is set to allow up to 5MB to be stored locally in the cache.
 Saving a project in the browser’s cache is great, because it means you can continue to work on your story even when you are offline.
 The next time you go online again, your project syncs automatically.
 A Beemgee project is much smaller than 5 MB.
 However, if you create several projects with lots of plot events and characters, you may reach the 5MB limit.
 That’s why we have increased the space needed for the Beemgee app.
 Safari asks the user to confirm the increase.
 Simply click “Allow”.